MatillionPartnerEngineering/DPCBestPracticePipelines/README.md

   - [Sentiment Analysis with OpenAI GPT 4o](https://exchange.matillion.com/data-productivity-cloud/pipeline/sentiment-analysis-openai-gpt-4o/)
     - Perform sentiment analysis on your data using OpenAI GPT 4o.
 This set of Data Productivity Cloud pipelines performs sentiment analysis on a set of product review data using the OpenAI GPT 4o Large Language Model (LLM).
   - [Snowflake Cortex Components](https://exchange.matillion.com/data-productivity-cloud/pipeline/snowflake-cortex-components/)
     - Use Snowflake Cortex generative AI capabilities in a Data Productivity Cloud transformation pipeline.
 The example is from a travel company, which collects hotel stay reviews.
-In the screenshot below, they arrive in the Review comments component.
   - [Unstructured text classification - Job Titles](https://exchange.matillion.com/data-productivity-cloud/pipeline/unstructured-text-classification-job-titles/)
     - Classify job titles using zero-shot and few-shot learning with a Large Language Model (LLM) in a Data Productivity Cloud pipeline.
 These pipelines extract job titles from Salesforce, and run them through an LLM to:
       - Standardize them into a defined set of job titles